The Art of Compromise is a small OO scale layout built from

 a plan in the October 1978 Railway Modeller, mainly to see if it could be made

 to work.
 It can... with a few tweaks.
-At 6' long by 1' wide it's fairly low impact and is ideal for a first try with only four points and no sections to
+At 6' long by 1' wide it's a fairly low impact plan and is ideal for a first scale layout, with only four points and no sections to

-Likewise the rolling stock follows the late 1970s/early 1980s vibe with items from Airfix, Mainline, Ratio, Slaters and Cooper Craft.
+stock used follows the late 1970s/early 1980s theme with items from Hornby, Airfix,